hmcs10/DSA-Cheat-Sheet/recursion.md

 # [46.
 Permutations](https://leetcode.com/problems/permutations/description/)

 ## Approaches ->
-1. Frequency array approach ->
+1. BRUTE FORCE- Frequency array approach -> (You can skip this if you want and jump to the optimal solution)
 - Create a frequency vector freq to keep track of whether an element has been used in the current permutation.

 - If the size of the temporary vector temp becomes equal to the size of the input array nums, it means a valid permutation is found.
 Add it to the result vector ans.